 Try this healthy garbanzo bean salad.
 It’s my go-to potluck dish and always a big hit with vegans.

-Food pyramid level #4 – Seeds, nuts avocados, whole grains, and potatoes
+Level #4 – Seeds, nuts avocados, whole grains, and potatoes

 Seeds, nuts, and avocados

-As we get older we have to watch out that our teeth don’t crack from eating nuts.
+As we get older, we have to watch out that our teeth don’t crack from eating nuts.
 You can either soak your nuts or eat softer varieties.
-I found that eating nut butter is yummy but because it’s so concentrated, it gives me a stomach ache.
+I found that eating nut butter is yummy but because it’s so concentrated, it gives me a stomachache.

 Caution: even though nuts and avocados are high in nutrition, they are also high in calories, so don’t overdo it.
 I often buy mini-avocados and 1/2 of one on Avocado Toast to reduce the calories.
+You can buy handfuls of almonds at stores like Trader Joe’s or put a daily portion in a snack bag to avoid eating too many at a time.

 Whole Grains